 Isaac Moriwake is the Managing Attorney in the Mid-Pacific regional office in Honolulu, HI.

-He has over a decade of experience litigating before federal and state courts and agencies on a range of issues, including water rights, Native Hawaiian rights, shoreline protection, endangered species, environmental health and disclosure, and clean energy.
+He has extensive experience litigating before federal and state courts and agencies on a range of issues, including water rights, Native Hawaiian rights, shoreline protection, endangered species, environmental health and disclosure, and clean energy.

 Isaac graduated from Pomona College in International Relations, and from the William S. Richardson School of Law at the University of Hawaiʻi.
 After law school, he clerked for Justice Paula A. Nakayama of the Supreme Court of the State of Hawaiʻi.